Frequently Asked Questions

 Who should I contact with questions?

-For questions not answered by this FAQ list, please visit the Lead Reduction Program website at charlottewater.org/lead or call Charlotte Water’s 311 helpline.
+For questions not answered by this FAQ list or on this website, please call Charlotte Water’s 311 helpline.

 Water Quality